CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Available in attractive colors

+TIEM Slipstream are one of the most stylish indoor cycling shoes on this list (and on the market).
 They look almost like sneakers but have a 2-bolt slot for SPD cleats.
-This means they are not compatible with 3-bolt cleats like LOOK Delta used on Peloton.
+This means they are incompatible with 3-bolt cleats like the LOOK Delta used on Peloton.

 Their biggest benefit is they allow easy walkability thanks to the recessed cleats.
 So you can combine multiple sports like spinning, rowing, lifting, etc.